-Here in this step-by-step guide, we’ll share with you to How to Enable Developer Options and USB Debugging on Android device.
+Here in this step-by-step guide, we’ll share with you How to Enable Developer Options and USB Debugging on Android devices.
 If you’re an advanced Android device user, you should know about the Android customizations.
 The Android operating system has a lot of hidden features and settings as well.

 Those hidden settings/features can be turned on from the device Settings menu easily.
 However, sometimes you need to Unlock the device Bootloader and gain Root access also for Custom ROM(s).